2018–19 DFB-Pokal: Final

 The final took place on 25 May 2019 at the Olympiastadion in Berlin.

 Bracket

 The following is the bracket which the DFB-Pokal resembled.
 Numbers in parentheses next to the match score represent the results of a penalty shoot-out.

 Top goalscorers

-The following are the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
+The following were the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
 Goals scored in penalty shoot-outs are not included.

 Broadcasting rights

 In Germany, all matches and a simulcast (Konferenz) channel were broadcast live on pay TV via Sky Sport.
 Selected matches from the first round to the quarter-finals, along with highlights from all matches, were broadcast on free TV by Das Erste's Sportschau live from ARD.
 Both semi-final matches and the final were broadcast by both Das Erste and Sky Sport.

 The following matches were broadcast live on ARD: